WDI-SEA/apartment-database/readme.md

   + `name` - name of property
   + `units` - number of units
   + `owner_id` - reference to owner table
-    + Remember to create a foreign key constraint that references the owners table

 ### Part 2: Insert Data